Repaint Tray Shark Tank Update — Shark Tank Season 17

 Barbara Corcoran offered a deal of $250,000 in exchange for 15% equity.
 Joanna wanted to know more about the end goal of her business and if she was going for more DIY products.
 The founder shared that she wants to build a whole paint supply product line, like bucket liners, trim trays, and so on.

-Chip Gaines withdrew from the deal negotiations and left the decision to Joanna Gaines.
-Joanna talked about her business and shared that contractors are stubborn, as it’s very hard for them to try something new.
+Chip Gaines also bowed out of the negotiations, leaving the decision to his wife, Joanna.
+Joanna shared about her business ecosystem and said that contractors are not flexible and it’s very hard to convince them to try anything new.

 Mr. Wonderful took his offer back as he got annoyed when he did not get a positive response from the founder.